jfortunato/esbuild-plugin-manifest/README.md

 Default: true

 By default we assume that you want to hash the output files.
+We use `[dir]/[name]-[hash]` as the default hash format.
 You can disable hashing by setting this to false or you can set your own hash format by directly using esbuild's `entryNames` option.

 ### `options.shortNames`